Constraints on anomalous quartic gauge couplings via $W\gamma jj$ production at the LHC: The signals of aQGCs and the backgrounds

 The numerical results are obtained by Monte-Carlo~(MC) simulation using \verb"MadGraph5_aMC@NLO"~(MG5) toolkit~\cite{madgraph}.
 The parton distribution function is NNPDF2.3~\cite{NNPDF}.
 The renormalization scale $\mu_r$ and factorization scale $\mu_f$ are chosen to be dynamical which are set event-by-event as $\left(\prod _i^n \left(M_i^2+ {\vec p}_T^{(i)}\right)\right)^{\frac{1}{n}}$, with $i$ running over all heavy particles.
 The basic cuts are applied with the default settings of MG5 which require ${\vec p}_T^{\gamma,\ell}>10$ GeV, $|\eta _{\gamma,\ell}|>2.5$ and ${\vec p}_T^{j}>20$ GeV, $|\eta _j| < 5$.
 The events are then showered by \verb"PYTHIA8" \cite{pythia} and a fast detector simulation are performed by \verb"Delphes" \cite{delphes} with the CMS detector card.
 Jets are clustered by using the anti-$k_T$ algorithm with a cone radius $R=0.5$ and $\vec{p}_{T,min}=20$ GeV.
 The photon isolation uses parameter $I_{min}$ defined as \cite{delphes}

 where $\Delta R_{max}=0.5$, $\vec{p}_{T,min}=0.5$ GeV. $I_{min}^{\gamma}>0.12$ is required.
 We generate the dominant signal events with the largest coefficients in Table~\ref{tab.1}.
+The analyses of the signal and the background are completed by \verb"MLAnalysis"~\cite{Guo:2023nfu}.
 After fast detector simulation, the final states are not exactly $\ell ^+ \nu \gamma jj$.
 To ensure a high quality track of the signal candidate, a minimum number of composition is required.
 We denote the number of jets, photons and charged leptons as $N_j$, $N_{\gamma}$ and $N_{\ell^+}$, respectively.
 Events are selected by requiring $N_j\geq 2$, $N_{\gamma}\geq 1$ and $N_{\ell^+}=1$.
 We analyse the energy scale, kinematic features and polarization features of the events after these particle number cuts.

 Since the $O_{M_{0,1,7}}$ and $O_{T_{0,1,2}}$ operators are constrained tightly by $WWjj$, $WZjj$, and $ZZjj$ productions~\cite{newdatawvzv}, we concentrate on the $O_{M_{2,3,4,5}}$ and $O_{T_{5,6,7}}$ operators.